joshbeard/sysbackup/README.md

 # sysbackup

-A simple shell script that uses `rsync` to perform backups.
+A simple Bash shell script that uses `rsync` to perform backups.

-This was a quick hack to get a job done and there's probably a "real" tool out there that other people would prefer or their own scripts around _rsync_.
+It's usable for a single directory as a regular user, full filesystems as root, and everything in between.
+Multiple configurations are supported.

-I've tested this on Linux, FreeBSD, and macOS.
-It depends on `rsync` and `ssh`.
+This was a quick hack I wrote over 12 years ago to get a job done.
+There's probably a "real" tool out there or personal scripts that other people would prefer.

-This script was created in 2011 and has been dormant since.
-It still works in $CURRENT_YEAR, though.
+I've used this extensively on Linux, FreeBSD, and macOS.
+It depends on `rsync` and `ssh` and uses [hard links](https://en.wikipedia.org/wiki/Hard_link) to reduce data duplication.

 ## Usage